liismaiil/institut-ihmy-share/src/pages/index.md

 ---
-title: Getting started on liismaiil plateform
+title: How to use this doc
-pageTitle: Liismaiil platefor tools and first sight of front end proramming - .
+pageTitle: its a share documents from ihkam and mydars courses  .
-description: Get started with liismaiil platform space and edited document.
+description: You can use and share .
 ---

 Learn how to get the first exercises and program your first component space. {% .lead %}